 - Floreana Island is mostly known for its top snorkeling, pink flamingos, and famous Post Office Bay.

 - Santiago Island is known for marine iguanas and the red Sally Lightfoot crabs, as well as a good snorkeling spot, and hiking around the Sugarloaf Crater.

 Watch for Group Sizes

-The park regulations prevent boats larger than 100 passengers to cruise the archipelago in order to avoid overcrowding the islands.
+The park regulations prevent boats larger than 100 passengers to cruise the archipelago to avoid overcrowding the islands.
 It is similarly easier to bring a small group of passengers to an island than a big group of 100.

 - Yachts & Sailboats can host from 10 to 30 guests.
 These can easily access narrow coves and beaches.
 The small size boat means smaller cabins, dining room, deck and overall space in general.
 These afflicted by seasickness might want to go for bigger boats as these small ones tend to provide a rougher sea experience

 - Mid-sized cruisers carrying 40-60 passengers are a good compromise between the yacht that can go anywhere and the space of the bigger boat.
-They are favored by those looking for a high-end service and comfort while still in an intimate setting
+They are favored by those looking for high-end service and comfort while still in an intimate setting

 - Small Cruise Ships can carry 80-100 passengers.
-These are in fact the largest cruise boat one can find in the Galapagos.
+These are the largest cruise boat one can find in the Galapagos.
 Stable and with the most amenities, the small cruise ships are popular with families with children.
 Schedule tends to be less flexible as it takes time and operational planning to move the numbers of visitors around each island

 Decide Your Type of Boat

 - Sailboats: Classic, traditional boats are more for their look than sailing since there is little wind in the Galapagos.
 The motor will be used most of the time.
 However, the feel of the sailboat is not to be discarded.